Spoiler Alert: These essays are ideally to be read after viewing the respective films.

 Fifty Shades of Grey

 Absent from the movie is the point that sadists also get pleasure from inflicting emotional, nonsexual pain, such as in taking advantage of a girlfriend’s emotional vulnerability that is simply part of being in love, so in real life there is more of a cost to being in love with a sadist than merely consenting to playing games in a home-dungeon even though pleasure is not obtained from having pain inflicted by even a loved one (i.e., a sadist boyfriend).
 As an example of a non-sexual infliction of pain that is not in the film, she could really need him to be with her because she does not want to be alone and feels emotionally vulnerable because she has just opened up to him emotionally in telling him that she has fallen for him.
 Nevertheless, feeling nothing emotionally, he could dismiss her request and even leave her to join some friends at a bar as if they were more important.
 Refusing to allow himself to feel emotional caring, he would not feel culpable for having humiliated her; instead, the narcissist sadist would gladly feel the pleasure from having hurt her emotionally, as well as the guiltless pleasure in socializing with his friends at a bar without even a thought of her, except that she is suffering.
 He might even go home with another woman for sex and even brag to his girlfriend the next day that the woman “was cute.”
 In the future, he might even flaunt being with that woman at a bar at which he knows his girlfriend is present!
 His motive would not merely be to disrespect her, but also to inflict still more pain on her for even more pleasure!
 Even were he merely “seeing” (i.e., dating) her, such behavior would arguably—at least according to a retired psychiatrist I informally interviewed for this essay—indicate severe emotional issues, and thus be more than enough cause for her to bolt.
-In Avatar (2012), Jake is suddenly the target of a giant beast.
-He asks the woman who is the head scientist whether he should face down the animal (as he has just done with another animal) or run.
+In Avatar (2009), Jake is suddenly the target of a giant beast.
+He asks Grace, the head scientist on Pandora, whether he should face down the animal (as he has just done with another animal) or run.
 “Run, definitely run!” she exclaims.
 It is not as though the beast has a conscience.
-A sadist can do real damage, emotionally, and without any feeling of remorse, but, instead, with pleasure for having done so.
-Such a narcissistic mentality can only be the object of self-love.
-In Fifty Shades of Grey, the girlfriend loves his personality and merely accepts (in disagreement) that he has a sordid mentality with regard to his sexual pleasure and another’s pain.
+A sadist can do real damage, emotionally, and without having any feeling of remorse; instead, pleasure is felt in having inflicted pain on another person.
+Can a sadist truly love?
+This seems doubtful.
+Such a narcissistic mentality can only know self-love, and not in the sense that Augustine lauds as loving the image of God within.
+In Fifty Shades of Grey, Anastasia loves Christian’s personality (other than the sadistic element) and thus merely accepts (in disagreement) that his sexual pleasure is aroused by inflicting pain in her.

 Having anticipated Nietzsche’s own words, it is time to turn directly to them for support for my claims.
-Filmmakers, including screenwriters, could do worse in reading his words than ponder how some of his ideas could have been inserted into the dialogue between the sadist and the non-masochist girlfriend in Fifty Shades of Grey, for my overall thesis is that film is an excellent medium for philosophical discourse through dialogue enveloped in a narrative.
-After all, what are sadists to us?
-I know of none such people.
-Nietzsche would undoubtedly reply, good, for a pathos of distance is advisable lest you become inflicted.
+Filmmakers, including screenwriters, could do worse in reading his words than ponder how some of his ideas could have been inserted into the dialogue between Christian and Anastasia in Fifty Shades of Grey, for my overall thesis is that film has great potential as a medium for philosophical discourse through dialogue within a narrative.

 We associate punishment with moral responsibility, free will, and accountability, but Nietzsche claims that “’the criminal deserves punishment because he could have acted differently’—is in fact an extremely late and subtle form of human judgment and inference: whoever transposes it to the beginning is guilty of a crude misunderstanding of the psychology of more primitive mankind.”[1]
 Free will came before the notion of moral responsibility and hold holding the culpable accountable.
 The genealogy of punishment shows quite another dynamic at work—one whose primitive origin shows up not only in why immature parents punish their children, but also, I contend, in sadists!
 “Throughout the greater part of human history punishment was not imposed because one held the wrongdoer responsible for his deed, thus not on the presupposition that only the guilty one should be punished: rather, as parents still punish their children, from anger at some harm or injury, vented on the one who caused it—but this anger is held in check and modified by the idea that every injury has its equivalent and can actually be paid bac, even if only through the pain of the culprit.”[2]
 Although Nietzsche’s empirical claim, presumably unsubstantiated by any scientific evidence, that parents during Nietzsche’s life in nineteenth-century Europe were still punishing their respective children out of anger in order to inflict pain as a sort of requital for the injuries inflicted on the parents by the disobeying children is questionable, Nietzsche’s focus in the passage is on the “idea that every injury has its equivalent and can actually be paid back, even if only through the pain of the culprit.”[3]
 Nietzsche describes the “idea of an equivalence between injury and pain” to be strange.[4]
 How is it that the pleasure obtained from pain inflicted on, and thus felt by, a person who has caused pain in the initial aggrieved pay back latter such that one’s own initial pain from the initial injury is lessened?
 Wouldn’t one’s own hurt from having been injured last until either the loss is made up in kind or until the natural process of emotional healing has run its course?
 Nietzsche seems to be skeptical that the pleasure from inflicting pain on the culprit can facilitate the natural healing process, though perhaps by such pleasure it is easier to let go of the hurt from the injury or loss.
-To the extent that the medium of film is ultimately about the human condition, the dynamic that Nietzsche viewed as strange could be made explicit for audiences, who could then look at themselves in the mirror.
+To the extent that the medium of film is ultimately about the human condition, the dynamic that Nietzsche viewed as strange could be made explicit for audiences, who could then look at themselves in the mirror and ask whether they truncate the natural healing process of emotional hurt by making use of the equivalence.
+In a modern, anti-Nietzschean vein, it can even be asked whether it is ethical to derive pleasure by inflicting emotional or physical pain so as to diminish one’s own injury or loss.

-The equivalence that lies at the root of the origin of punishment according to Nietzsche is so strange to him because he argues that the ‘primeval, deeply rooted, perhaps by now ineradicable idea” drew its power “in the contractual relationship between creditor and debtor, which is as old as the idea of ‘legal subjects’ and in turn points back to the fundamental forms of buying, selling, barter, trade, and traffic.”[5]
+The equivalence that lies at the root of the origin of punishment according to Nietzsche looks so strange to him due to his claim that the ‘primeval, deeply rooted, perhaps by now ineradicable idea” drew its power “in the contractual relationship between creditor and debtor, which is as old as the idea of ‘legal subjects’ and in turn points back to the fundamental forms of buying, selling, barter, trade, and traffic.”[5]
 Especially relevant for the case of the modern sadist, in the ancient world a “creditor could inflict every kind of indignity and torture upon the body of the debtor; for example, cut from it as much as seemed commensurate with the size of the debt” that was not paid back.[6]
 “Let us be clear,” Nietzsche states, “as to the logic of this form of compensation: it is strange enough.
 An equivalence is provided by the creditor’s receiving, in place of a literal compensation for an injury (thus in place of money, land, possessions of any kind), a recompense in the form of a kind of pleasure—the pleasure of being allowed to vent his power freely upon one who is powerless, the voluptuous pleasure ‘de faire le mal pour le plaisir de le faire,’[7] the enjoyment of violation.”[8]
-That such pleasure could make up for the loss of money is to Nietzsche “strange,” especially if some other asset, such as land or even useful equipment, could instead be taken to make up for the money lost.
+That such pleasure could make up for the loss of money is an odd assumption, especially if some asset, such as land or even useful equipment, could instead be taken by a creditor to make up for the money lost.
+To treat pleasure as equivalent to, and thus as making up for, a monetary loss, is strange and yet the equivalence was taken for granted during the (pre-) history of humanity before moral scruples rendered such a transaction as unsavory.

 Of course, a sadist would easily recognize pleasure in being allowed to vent one’s power on a person who is powerless—perhaps tied up or held to the floor—by inflicting pain on that person.
 What, therefore, is the pleasure meant to be equivalent to, and thus in recompense of what loss or injury?
 Clearly not one in which the person being tied up sexually is the culprit, for the inflicted pain is not deserved—hence the power is vented freely, irrespective of desert (i.e., whether the pain is deserved).
 Is the pleasure desired by a sadist only for the sake of feeling the pleasure itself, especially if it is sexually arousing, or is it unconsciously sought as recompense to make up for a past injury or loss?
 If the latter, can the pleasure from the pain of a person who did not cause the injury or loss be said to be equivalent to the injury or loss such that the pain from the injury or loss can be removed by the pleasure from inflicting pain on an innocent person?
 If these questions are on target, then perhaps psychologists treat sadists by helping them to deal with pent-up emotional hurt from having been subject to abuse of some sort.
 Perhaps unblocking the natural psychological healing process would leave a sadist no longer motivated to feel pleasure by inflicting pain on a person.
 Cleared of the sordid pleasure, perhaps a more emotionally intimate sort of pleasure that comes with making love (i.e., sex with a beloved) could see the light of day.
-Once tall weeds are cut in a garden, the native fauna underneath can finally feel disinfectant sunlight directly and thus strengthen and even grow.
+Once tall weeds are cut in a garden, disinfectant sunlight can directly reach the native fauna beneath.

-In Fifty Shades of Grey, the alternative to the girlfriend agreeing to play the role of masochist is not broached; she does not say, for example, I will let you inflict pain on me for your sexual pleasure, but you must see a therapist every week.
-Because she is not a masochist, her role-playing would perhaps not be longstanding if her boyfriend takes the therapy seriously rather than just a requirement.
+In Fifty Shades of Grey, Anastasia initially bolts but without feigning an insult so Christian will move on and never want to see or speak with her again, and so she goes back and plays the role of accepting cruelty from him not because this gives her pleasure, but, rather, because she really loves him in spite of himself.
+She is thus not weak in Nietzsche’s sense.
+In fact, in mastering her instinctual urge against having cruelty turned on her, she can be understood as strong.
+I submit that she would be even stronger were she to make a deal with Christian by saying, I will let you inflict pain on me for your sexual pleasure, but you must see a therapist every week.
+Because she is not a masochist, her role-playing as one (i.e., accepting the pain from his cruelty) would perhaps not be longstanding if Christian would the therapy seriously rather than just a requirement to keep her.
 A narcissist sadist would manipulate both the girlfriend and the therapist, and only seem to be recovering so to continue having it both ways—retaining his girlfriend while satisfying his instinctual urge to feel pleasure by inflicting pain on innocent people.
 At least in the case of the ancient creditors, the pain was inflicted on culprits.
 Sadism can thus be thought of as a distortion of the origin of punishment rather than as a direct modern manifestation of it.
 Rather than being viewed as a legitimate sexual practice, sadism can be viewed as a manifestation of severe emotional issues that have not been properly processed psychologically.
 Unclog the drain, as it were, and the strange equivalence, which is even more of a stretch than that which arose with ancient creditors and debtors, will naturally dissipate.
 In its place, the emotional intimacy of being in love mutually can deepen such that even making love in terms of two bodies may be viewed as not close enough, and thus as only on the surface.
 In contrast, a sadist does not transcend sexual pleasure and thus is incapable of true love.
 Ironically, amid such pleasure, a sadist is alone, without real connection, and thus is utterly unhappy.
 In Fifty Shades of Grey, the sadist is fortunate indeed that his girlfriend loves him.
-The unasked question is whether he loves her.
+The unasked question is whether he can actually love her even as he is motivated to feel sexual pleasure by making her feel pain.
+If he cannot, perhaps she loves him in spite of himself.

 1. Friedrich Nietzsche, Genealogy of Morals, in Basic Writings of Nietzsche, Trans and Ed., Walter Kaufmann (New York: The Modern Library, 1968), p.
 499.